kloimhardt/werkbank/README.md

 ![screenshot](https://kloimhardt.github.io/werkbank_fullscreen.png)

-In contrast to the above tutorial about the basics of Clojure, the fully-fledged werkbank project does not work on-line.
+In contrast to the above (newer) clj-tiles project, the werkbank project does not work on-line.
 You have to install [Clojure](https://www.clojure.org/guides/getting_started).

 Only remarkebly few building-blocks are needed to use the full library: